linusapelgren/Iron-Fitness/README.md

 - As a site user, I can see my booked classes on my profile page

 #### EPIC | Admin & Store Management
-- As a site admin, I can add or remove subsription plans easily through an easy to use page
+- As a site admin, I can add or remove subsription plans from the admin panel
-- As a site admin, I can add or remove class times through an easy to use page
+- As a site admin, I can add or remove scheduled class times from the admin panel
 - As a site admin, I can send out bulk emails to all my newsletter subscribers through an easy to use page

 ## Design